stanfish06/spatial-env/README.md

 In a jupyter notebook:
 - select existing jupyter server
 - input url (e.g. http://127.0.0.1:8888/lab) and token (e.g. 012ee585c5982ea95f8a0941df84986ab723e0622732b129)
+- use `-e DISPLAY=host.docker.internal:0.0` on windows after installing vcxsrv to forward container display to windows (this makes plotting more stable)

 ## Troubleshooting